-ALTA DWNER'S POLICY (10/17/92)
+ALTA OWNER'S POLICY (10/17/92)

-The following matters are expressly excluded from the coverage of this policy and the Company will not pay loss or damage, costs, attorneys' tess or expenses which arise by reason of:
+The following matters are expressly excluded from the coverage of this policy and the Company will not pay loss or damage, costs, altomorys' fees or expenses which arise by reason of:

-- 1. (a) Any law, ordinance or governmental regulation (Including but not limited to building and coning laws, ordinances, or regulations) restricting, regulating, prohibiting or relating to (i) the occupancy, area of the land or any parcet of which the land; (ii) the character, dimensions or location of any improvement row or her effect of any violation of these laws, ordinances or governmental regulations, or encoded in the effect of any violation of these laws, ordinances or governmental regulations, area of the land or any parcet of which the land is or was a part; or (iv) environmental protection, or the effect of any violation of these laws, ordinances or governmental regulations, except to the effect of any violation of these laws, ordinances or governmental regulations, except to the effect of any violation of these laws, ordinances or governmental regulations, except to the effect of any violation affecting the land has been recorded in the public records of Policy. - (b) Any governmental police power not excluded by (a) above, except to the extent that a notice of the exercise thereof or a notice of a detect, lien or encumbrance resulting from a violation or alleged violation affecting the land has been recorded in the public records at Date of Policy. - Fights of emineral domain unless notice of the exercise thereof has been recorded in the public records at Date of Policy, but not excluding from coverage any taking which has occurred prior to Date of Policy which would be binding on the rights of a purchaser for value without knowledge. - 3.
-Detects, liens, encumbrances, adverse claims or other metters: - (a) created, suffered, assumed or agreed to by the insured claimant - (b) not known to the Company, not recorded in the public records at Date of Policy, but known to the insured claimant and not disclosed in writing to the Company by the insured claimant prior to the date the insured claimant became an insured under this policy.
+- 1. (a) Any law, ordinance or governmental regulation (including but not limited to building and coning laws, ordinances, or regulations) restricting, regulating, prohibiting or relating to (i) the company, area of the land or any percet of which the land is or was a part; or (iv) environmental protection, or the effect of any violation of these terms, ordinances or governmental regulations, except to the off-policy.

-- (d) attaching or meated subsequent to Date of Policy; or - (e) resulting in loss or damage which would not have been sustained if the insured claimant had paid value for the estate or interact insured by this policy.
-4.
+1. (a) Any law, ordinance or governmental regulation (including but not lambda, or required to ordinance or regulations) restricting, regulations or required to the land or any percet of which the land is or was a part; or (iv) environmental protection, or the effect of any violation of these terms, ordinances or governmental regulations, except to the off-policy.

-- Any claim, which arises out of the transaction vesting in the insured the estate or interest insured by this policy, by reason of the operation of federal bankruptcy, state insolvency, or similar creditors' (i) the transaction creating the estate or interest insured by this policy being deemed a fraudulent conveyance or fraudulent transfer; or
+2. (a) Any law, ordinance or governmental regulation of the company or restricting, regulations or regulations or restricting regulations. - (b) Any governmental police power not excluded by (a) above, except to the extent that a notice of the exercise thereof or a notice of a defect, lien or encumbrance resulting from a violation or alleged violation affecting the land has been recorded in the public records at Date of Policy. - Prights of emineral domain unless notice of the exercise thereof has been recorded in the public records at Date of Policy, but not excluding from coverage any taking which has occurred prior to Date of Policy which would be binding on the rights of a purchaser for value without knowledge. - Defects, liens, encumbrances, adverse claims or other metters: - (a) created, suffered, assumed or agreed to by the insured plaimant: - (b) not known to the Company, not recorded in the public records at Date of Policy, but known to the insured claimant and not disclosed in writing to the Company by the insured claimant prior to the date the insured claimant became an insured under this policy:

-- (ii) the transaction creating the estate or interest insured by this policy being deemod a preferential transfer except where the preferential transfer results from the failure: (4) to timely record the instrument of transfer, or - (h) of such recordation to impart notice to a purchaser for value or a judgement or lien cruditor.
+- (d) attaching or created subsequent to Date of Policy; or - (e) resulting in loss or damage which would not have been sustained if the insured claimant had paid value for the estate or interect incurred by this policy, - Any claim, which arises out of the transaction vesting in the insured the estate or interest insured by this policy, by reason of the operation of federal bankruptcy, state freely-ency, or similar creditors' - (i) the transaction creating the estate or interest insured by this policy being deemed a fraudulent conveyance or traudulent transfer; or - (ii) the transaction creating the estate or interest insured by this policy being deemed a preferential transfer except where the preferential transfer results from the failure: - (a) to timely record the instrument of transfer, or - (h) of such recordation to impart notice to a purchaser for virtue or a judgement or lien creditor.